AlimBodur/Alim_Bodur_Case_3_epc/README.md

 ## This is a Workers Assignments Randomly C projects.

-In this project I tried to do assign workers randomly to companies each turn.
+In this project I tried to assign workers randomly to companies each turn.